biotite-dev/hydride/doc/theory.rst

 are calculated based on molecular geometry of reference molecules in the first step, as these reference molecules have known hydrogen positions.

-After initial placement of hydrogen atoms, most of their positions should be accurate, as they are constrained by the position of the respective bonded heavy atom, since the bond lengths and angles are (approximately) constant.
+Most hydrogen atoms are accurately placed after this step, since the position of the bonded heavy atom is fixed and the angles and lengths of the bonds connecting the hydrogen and heavy atoms can be considered constant.
-However, there are exceptions:
-Terminal heavy atoms connected with a single bond to the remaining molecule (e.g. a hydroxy or methyl group) have no unambiguous hydrogen positions, as they are able to rotate about this single bond (see below).
+However, heavy atoms that are connected to the rest of the molecule with a single bond (e.g. a hydroxy or methyl group) have ambiguous hydrogen positions, due to its rotational freedom.

 .. image:: /images/rotation_freedom.png
    :width: 800